CognizantOpenSource/maqs-java/docs/MAQS_1/database/DatabaseBaseTest.md

 this.getLogger().logMessage("I am testing with MAQS");
 ```
 ## TestObject
 The TestObject can be thought of as your test context.
-It holds all the JMAQS test execution related data.
+It holds all the MAQS test execution related data.
 This includes the database driver, logger, soft asserts, performance timers, plus more.
 ```java
 List<T> table = this.getDatabaseDriver().query("SELECT * FROM information_schema.tables").toArray();